Youth Activities at SECMOL Campus, Phey

-SECMOL runs camps for young people of Ladakh to learn things and ideas they don't get in conventional schools.
+SECMOL runs residential programmes for young people of Ladakh to learn things and ideas they don't get in conventional schools.

-In February, SECMOL runs annual camps for rural youth who have just taken the 10th class exam (ie aged 16-18).
+In December and February, SECMOL runs annual camps for rural youth who have just taken the 10th class exam (ie aged 16-18).
 The purpose of the camps is to build self-confidence and awareness of cultural and environmental issues.
-They learn Ladakhi history and geography (which are not taaught in their conventional schools), English, solar energy, and Ladakhi songs and dancing.
+They learn Ladakhi history and geography (which are not taught in their conventional schools), English, solar energy, and Ladakhi songs and dancing.
 Senior students who have been living at SECMOL for one or more years get the chance to lead activities or teach.
-Some years we run another of these camps in May or June.
+Conversation with volunteers is a big draw to the camps.

 In May or June we run a camp for Ladakhis who study outside Ladakh.
 Each year has a different theme, and has included vocational guidance, environmental awareness and action, and entrepreneurship.